TradeTracker/docs/docs/index.md

 Once you're ready, here is how you set it up:

 ### Create a portfolio
-Go to `Portfolios`, and [create a new portfolio](https://beta.tradetracker.app/portfolios#new) by clicking on the add button.
+Go to the `Portfolios` page in the menu and [create a new portfolio](https://beta.tradetracker.app/portfolios#new) by clicking on the add button.

 ![Add button](documentation-images/addButton.PNG)

-A new row will apppear:
+A new row appeared:

 ![Portfolio](documentation-images/portfolios.PNG)